axisgroup/design-process/5-Prototype/README.md

 #### Mockup with Sketch

 Sketch is the primary tool the team uses to create high fidelity mockups.
-Here are some useful resources for the team: https://drive.google.com/drive/folders/0BwLVd0W-_5qwZEZnMzRETEZ5QjA
+Here are some useful resources for the team: [Axis Design Resources](https://drive.google.com/drive/folders/0BwLVd0W-_5qwZEZnMzRETEZ5QjA)

 #### Prototype with InVision